As familiar as using HubSpot CRM as an outbound sales tool may be, how do you know if it’s actually serving your sales development needs?

 With one or two SDRs, you don’t need a system that assists them; you as a manager can do that instead.

-HubSpot doesn’t assist SDRs with helping them identify the best ICPs to add, or what the best message is depending on ICP, target market, and scenario.
+HubSpot doesn’t help SDRs to find prospects, identify the best ICPs to add, or what the best message is depending on ICP, target market, and scenario.

 In terms of sales automation especially, the larger your sales development team is; the more workflow and sequencing automation visual cadence overview, and assistance you’ll need from a prospecting platform.